 Short-lived and long-lived success

 The original iPhone was discontinued on July 15, 2008, but it lives on in the gear collections of many Apple fans.
-It lives on in the iPhone 12 range.
+It lives on in the iPhone 14 range and the forthcoming iPhone 15 series.

 Maybe Samsung, Microsoft, Huawei, and the rest would have come up phones that were all-screen, all multi-touch displays, that revolutionized the world.